Function astro::planet::saturn::moon::apprnt_rect_coords

 The rectangular coordinates returned give the apparent position of a moon

 with respect to Saturn as seen from Earth.
-The X
+The X and Y

 coordinates are measured from the center of the disk of Saturn, in units